pocomane/brewed-in-the-apocalypse/bita-tasty.md

 what they think, feel and remember, and answers questions about their lives and surroundings.

-As the __World,__ you instead say everything else: how the environment appears and behaves, and what every Non-Protagonist Character says,does,thinks, and feels.
+As the __Scenarist,__ you instead say everything else: how the environment appears and behaves, and what every Non-Protagonist Character says,does,thinks, and feels.

-Whether you are the World or a Protagonist, be sure that among the things you say, you also _Always say_ the things demanded in the list above.
+Whether you are the Scenarist or a Protagonist, be sure that among the things you say, you also _Always say_ the things demanded in the list above.
 Here is why:

 ## What the principles demand